Jun 10, 2022

 Now Aesha has the difficult job of gathering all of her father’s assets and documenting them so that they can be distributed to her father’s beneficiaries, as stipulated in his will.
 The assets can range from bank and investment accounts, insurance policies, or safe deposit boxes to heirlooms such as jewelry and artwork or property deeds.
 The value of the assets will then need to be evaluated.

 There may also be assets that are not included in the deceased’s will, which is why this step is so tedious and sometimes requires some detective work.
 It’s also an emotionally exhausting stage to be in, which is why it can be incredibly helpful for someone like Aesha to seek help with a professional expert.
-The ClearEstate platform grants you access to a wide range of professionals alongside an intuitive application that makes gathering and recording assets a breeze.

 This is another highly unpleasant part of an executor’s job.
 Aesha will have to file a number of returns, including any outstanding tax returns her father may have had (including a terminal return).
 She’ll also have to submit an estate income tax return if any assets—such as investments—earn income during the probate period.